Svetlina Stoyanova

 Svetlina Stoyanova is a Bulgarian operatic mezzo-soprano.

 Early life, education and personal life

 Bulgarian Mezzo Soprano, Svetlina Stoyanova, was born in Sofia.
 She sang in the Children's Choir of the Bulgarian National Radio for 9 years.
 She trained in the UK, obtaining a bachelor's degree with honours and two master's degrees (Vocal Performance in 2016 and Opera in 2018) from the Royal Conservatoire of Scotland, under the tutelage of Clare Shearer.

-According to her public facebook page "Svetlina Stoyanova Mezzo- Soprano" she is married.

 Career

 In 2016 Ms Stoyanova was awarded 3rd Prize and highest ranked female singer in Le Grand Prix de l’Opera, and was subsequently invited to record with the Bulgarian National Radio Symphony Orchestra, and in 2017 she was awarded 1st prize in the Neue Stimmen International Singing Competition.

 Following her competition success, Svetlina Stoyanova was invited by Opéra de Nice Côte d’Azur and Anthéa Theatre to perform Cherubino (Le nozze di Figaro) and the leading role of Rosina (Il barbiere di Siviglia) for the Bregenz Festival.